nickrnathan4/msg-filservice/README.md

 File resources can be accessed via the following HTTP endpoints.

 ###Create
-* **POST "files":** takes a file or multiple files as parameters, saves the files on S3, creates a database file entity
+* **POST "files":** takes a file or multiple files as form parameters, saves the files on S3, creates a database file entity

 ###Read
 * **GET "files":** returns a vector of maps containing all files stored in the database